• Home page

 14 miles (22.5 km) approx 6 to 7 hrs

-This is the first leg of the Coastal Route which is quite straightforward but from Lochbuie onwards it becomes much more challenging (and should only be used by experienced walkers?).
+This is the first leg of the Coastal Route which is quite straightforward but from Lochbuie onwards it becomes much more challenging (should only be used by experienced walkers).
 You will be rewarded with the most spectacular coastal scenery and a wonderful opportunity to observe wildlife – otters, porpoises, dolphins and on the land red deer and wild goats; and up above golden and sea eagles!

 Starting at Craignure take the A849 to the Lochbuie Crossroads (684308).
 You then turn left to take the 8 mile single track road to Lochbuie.
 This route at first starts to climb steeply and takes you through a beautiful wood down onto the shores of Loch Spelve.